OguzOzkeroglu/refactoring-java/README.md

   - Rental periods that border bonus conditions for new releases and additional charge thresholds for regular and children's movies.
   - Scenarios with customers having no rentals to ensure the service handles these cases gracefully.

+### Step 7:
+- Renamed the `statement` method in `RentalService` to `createRentalStatement` for enhanced clarity and readability.
+This name better reflects the method's purpose of generating a detailed rental statement for customers.

 ## Building and Running the Project:
 Ensure you have Maven installed and configured properly to build and run this project.